snozbot/fungus/Docs/command_ref/camera_commands.md

 # Fullscreen # {#Fullscreen}
 Sets the application to fullscreen, windowed or toggles the current state.

-Defined in Fungus.Commands.Fullscreen
+Defined in Fungus.Fullscreen
 # Move To View # {#MoveToView}
 Moves the camera to a location specified by a View object.

-Defined in Fungus.Commands.MoveToView
+Defined in Fungus.MoveToView

 Property | Type | Description
  --- | --- | ---